The above photo was taken in our classroom during a Public Stargaze with a guest lecturer, Les Johnson, of NASA/MSFC.

 Jan.
 17 TAOrem launch

-astronomers are invited.
-Launch of this remote sensing balloon was
+students and amateur astronomers were invited.
+Launch of this remote

 Sunspots areassociated with